vegantransistor/BoschSmartHome/P3/README.md

 In order to generate these packets, only public information is needed (only the 24 bit destination address field, broadcasted every few minutes) - no secret key.
 It induces a device crash - in security words a Denial of Service (DoS) attack.

-## What could go wrong?
+## What happens?

 I guess that the RX packet parser does not check for a minimal packet length when receiving non-ACK packets.
 It calculates the encrypted payload length (without CMAC) and – in case of the shortened packets described above – a negative number comes as a result.
-This negative number is then interpreted as “unsigned integer” by the device: for example -2 is interpreted as 254 assuming a one-byte encoding.
+This negative number is then interpreted as “unsigned integer” by the device: for example `-2` is interpreted as `254` assuming a one-byte encoding.
 This length is longer that the allocated memory length (the maximum packet size is about 61 bytes).
 As a consequence, SRAM memory corruption happens, which may (and does in most cases) lead to a crash.
 For the sake of explanation, here is a simple C code sequence:

 ```